-Parking on Whalley Hayes car park is straight on and to the right once you have got onto Grosvenor Street, then cross Grosvenor Street onto Riseley Street and walk along the road to find the entrance on the right immediately after Footsteps Nursery gate.
+Parking on Whalley Hayes car park is straight on and to the right once you have got onto Grosvenor Street, then cross Grosvenor Street onto Riseley Street and walk along the road to find the entrance on the right immediately after Riseley House and a wooden Nursery gate.

 By foot approaching from Cumberland Street

-On foot if you approach the practice from the front carry on to the right (if you are facing the building) past the long grey stone wall (this is the Masons car park) and turn left at the railing, just before the pedestrian crossing.
+On foot if you approach the practice from the front you CAN now come into the front OR you can carry on to the right (if you are facing the building) past the long grey stone wall (this is the Masons car park) and turn left at the railing, just before the pedestrian crossing.

-This is Riseley Street, go past the Masons, our car park entrance is between it and the green Footprints Nursery gate.
+This is Riseley Street, go past the Masons, our car park entrance is between it and the wooden Footprints Nursery gate, which itself is next to Riseley House.
 Signage says the practice is there.

 Can we park in your car park?

 We are afraid it is staff parking only on the car park, and the central walkway is being kept clear to enable safe social distancing.
-Whalley Hayes is the nearest public car park, be aware Cheshire East announced that car parking charges restart from 15 June.
+Whalley Hayes is the nearest public car park.
+If you have particular mobility issues please let us know.

 What are you doing to keep us safe?

-We have worked hard to follow all the government guidelines and regulations on what to do to keep you and our staff safe so you will notice some changes, please read our advice sheet on keeping you safe when you come to see us.
+We have worked hard to follow all the government guidelines and regulations on what to do to keep you and our staff safe so you will notice some changes, please read our advice sheet when you come to see us (NB this is in the process of being updated).
 For your safety we are doing all we can to reduce unnecessary time in the building.
 So please complete and bring along a medical history form, please do not email it back.
 We have always followed stringent infection control procedures and have adapted those and our personal protective equipment in line latest advice along with social distancing measures.